You have turned-in this assignment. You can review the lesson and see your previous answers.

 Since Edward had already conquered Wales, Edward's initial aim was to have the Scottish pay him homage.

-To avoid a possible civil war, the Scots asked Edward I to help judge the best claimants.
+The Scots asked Edward I to help judge the best claimant for the Scottish throne.

 Edward believed Balliol would follow his orders and bring Scotland more closely under his control.

-In 1292 when Balliol became king of Scotland, he immediately paid homage to Edward for the entire kingdom, something which previously Scottish kings have never done.
+In 1292, when Balliol became king of Scotland, he immediately paid homage to Edward for the entire kingdom, something which previous Scottish kings had never done.

 Edward had now become the overlord of Scotland.